john-itcsolutions/cheirrs/README.md

 .. where http_vhost.tmpl is of the form:

-"For example a vhost that will pass all traffic on to an haproxy instance:
+(For example a vhost that will pass all traffic on to an haproxy instance:)
 ```
 <VirtualHost *:80>
     ServerName radiotiptop.org.uk